aksingh135/Ligand-screening/README.md

 # Developing a workflow for GPR119 agonist screening using machine learning techniques

 ## Introduction:
 This project focuses on reducing the experimental search space by computationally detecting GPR119 ligands using machine learning techniques.
-Transfer learning is leveraged here by employing a pre-trained model: **[ChemBERTa](https://arxiv.org/abs/2010.09885)** to build classifiers for distinguishing between GPR119 binder and non-binders.
-Docking scores from AutoDock Vina and experimental data obtained from in-lab assays and GlassDB were used as features for this model.
-This repository contains all the scripts and the subsequent data obtained for this pipeline.
+Transfer learning is leveraged here by employing a pre-trained model: **[ChemBERTa](https://arxiv.org/abs/2010.09885)** to build classifiers for distinguishing between binder and non-binders.
+Docking scores from AutoDock Vina and experimental data obtained from assays and GlassDB were used as features for this model.
+This repository contains the publishable scripts and the subsequent data obtained for this pipeline.
 For a comprehensive understanding of the results and the potential uses of the models derived, please refer to the concluding remarks at the end of this document.

 ## Project outline:
 <p align="center">